komapper/komapper.github.io/content/en/docs/Reference/data-type.md

 ## Overview {#overview}

-This section describes data type mapping between Kotlin and databases.
+This section describes data type mapping between Kotlin and SQL.

 ## Dialect data types {#dialect-data-types}

-A [dialect]({{< relref "dialect.md" >}}) determines the default data type mapping between Kotlin and database.
+A [dialect]({{< relref "dialect.md" >}}) determines the default data type mapping between Kotlin and SQL.

 ## User-defined data types {#user-defined-data-types}

-To map a user-defined Kotlin data type to a database data type, you must create and register a class that conforms to the Service Provider Interface specification.
+To map a user-defined Kotlin data type to a SQL data type, you must create and register a class that conforms to the Service Provider Interface specification.

-For example, suppose you want to map the following Kotlin data type `example.Age` to an INTEGER type in a database.
+For example, suppose you want to map the following Kotlin data type `example.Age` to an SQL INTEGER type.

 ```kotlin
 package example